kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	This question is likely to generate a wide range of answers.
 No surprise, since there are strong feelings on this point in the `quality control literature <http://filebox.vt.edu/users/bwoodall/2000%20JQT%20Controversies%20and%20Contradictions.pdf>`_ as well.
 The confusion stems from the fact that if you are in phase I, then no, a control chart is not a confidence interval, but in phase II, then you can argue that confidence intervals have many similarities to control charts.

 	But, in general, I feel the above statement is incorrect.
 Even in phase II a monitoring chart is not really like an on-line confidence interval.
 Mainly because a monitoring chart is intended to check for *system stability*, and to alarm quickly if the system moves away from the assumed distribution (usually a normal distribution).
 The monitoring limits are calculated to provide the required alarm level (the ARL).
-A confidence interval, on the other hand, defines the limits within which we expect to find the true population mean with a certain degree of confidence (e.g. 95% probability that the true mean lies within the limits), when we use a particular data set.
+A confidence interval, on the other hand, defines the limits within which we expect to find the true population mean with a certain degree of confidence when we use a given sample of data.

 	The similarity comes from the way the monitoring chart's limits are calculated: by using the concept of a confidence interval.
 But a monitoring chart's limits can and *should be adjusted* up or down to improve your type I and II error levels, while for a confidence interval, the only way to alter the limits is to take a different sample size, take a new sample of data, and choose a different level of confidence.
 But doing this, will still only find you bounds within which you expect the population mean to lie.
 A monitoring chart's bounds are only there to signal when things are not the same any more.